Rams vs. Bears prediction, odds, time: 2026 divisional round NFL picks by proven model

 Why the Bears can cover

 The Windy City has certainly provided a home-field advantage for the Bears who are 8-2 both straight-up and ATS over their last 10 home games versus the Rams.
 This season, the team is 11-4-1 ATS over its last 16 games, while the Rams are the only team playing this weekend that lost versus the spread in the Wild Card Round.
 The Rams have lost against the line in three of their last four road games, and Chicago's highly efficient offense can exploit Los Angeles' suddenly leaky defense.
-No team has committed fewer turnovers than the Bears, who also possess top-10 rankings in both points scored and yards gained, while the Rams have given up an average of 30 points over their last five contests.
+No team has committed fewer turnovers than the Bears, who also possess top-10 rankings in both points scored and yards gained.
+Meanwhile, the Rams have given up an average of 30 points over their last five contests and have allowed multiple passing touchdowns in five of their last seven games.
 See which team to back at SportsLine.

 How to make Rams vs. Bears picks